db-ux-design-system/core-web/docs/migration/alpha-beta.md

 ## Components

+> **Note**: All components have different colors and opacities based on the changes in foundations.

 Some components may have different dimensions based on changes of spacing tokens.

 We removed the default elevation (box-shadow) for card and some card-like components.